eloquent/cosmos/README.md

 - Resolving class name references relative to a resolution context
 - Finding the shortest reference to a qualified class name relative to a resolution context
-- Generating an optimal set of `use` statements for a set of class names
+- Generating an optimal resolution context for a set of class names

 *Cosmos* is primarily designed to aid in code generation, and resolution of class names contained in comment annotations, but should be useful in any